KJones-Git/Big_Mac_Index/README.md

 ✔ Rounded the values to two decimal places.

 ### 3️⃣ Data Visualization
 ✔ Created a line chart to visualize the progression of Big Mac prices over the years in the United States.
+✔ Create a heat map to visualize pricing evolution in Europe

 ## 📈 Visualization
 A line chart was generated to show how Big Mac prices have changed over time in the U.S.
+A heatmap was generated to illustrate how Big Mac prices have changed over time in different EU countries.
+The color intensity indicates variations in the dollar price across years.

 ```python
 import matplotlib.pyplot as plt